moody/Waffle/README.md

 -- registered under key.
 local sidebar = component:FindByKey("sidebar")

--- Returns every one of this node's own children, wrapped, in declaration order.
-Doesn't -- recurse into grandchildren.
+-- Returns every one of this node's own children, wrapped, in declaration order, not -- necessarily visual order.
+Doesn't recurse into grandchildren.
 Empty if it has none. local children = component:GetChildren()

 -- Returns this node's frame. nil if not resolved yet, e.g. a frameFactory not yet laid out.